Reading In Preschool

 I also have memories of reading that precede first grade.
 These memories evoke very different feelings.
 As the youngest of five children, I was read to by many family members, however my favorite memories of reading, are reading with my Mom.
 Her lap was comfortable, and her voice was soothing, yet full of expression.
 I remember my home as a very busy place, but these moments of reading together were quiet and relaxed.
 Even now when I read Mike Mulligan and His Steam Shovel, or Curious George, I can hear my mother’s voice and remember how special this time together felt to me.
 We went to the library each week and left with a stack of books.
 These weekly trips were a special occasion.
 I remember the day I got my own library card – something very official since I was required to write “Patricia” my full and rarely used first name before receiving my card.
 I believe that by making time for books and reading, my mother demonstrated her appreciation of, and respect for reading.
 Even at a young age I could recognize that reading was something to be valued.

 Today, reading still feels like a treat to me.
 My favorite book is To Kill a Mockingbird.
 I could read it over and over again.
-While teaching at LEAP, I loved reading Ramona the Pest with soon to be kindergarteners, or Officer Buckle, with a group of dog lovers.
+While teaching at The LEAP School, I loved reading Ramona the Pest with soon to be kindergarteners, or Officer Buckle, with a group of dog lovers.
 Reading provides us with amazing opportunities – to learn, to laugh, and to imagine.

 In order to know how to read, a child must understand how letters and sounds come together to form words.
 In order to enjoy reading, a child must be able to comprehend what they are reading, or with preschoolers, what is being read to them.
 Reading becomes enjoyable and important to children when they comprehend the story or the facts and use imagination to allow this information to take form.
 As an experienced reader, I can picture Mike Mulligan and his steam shovel, and imagine them racing to dig the Town Hall basement, while Henry B. Swap smiled “in a rather mean way”.